Home ยป Recipe ยป Desserts ยป Southern Toasted Pecan Chewies

 We prefer ours to be slightly chewy on the edges and soft but set in the middle.

 It’s the first one I was taught how to make and Ithe only change I have made was to reduce the nuts.
+Add too many pecans and it takes longer to bake.

+That longer baking time results in a crunchier/drier edge.
 If you want to use extra nuts, go ahead and use them.
+It won’t hurt anything except maybe your wallet.

-You could actually double the nuts and still, come out with a fantastic pecan bar cookie or pecan blondie.
+You could actually double the nuts and still, come out with a fantastic bar cookie or pecan blondie.

 It can be called either one because it is a little bit like both!

-I prefer to use toasted pecans in this recipe.
+I prefer to use toasted pecans because it adds a nice depth of flavor.

-Once you are able to smell the pecans when you open the oven door, take them out and set them aside to cool.
+Once you are able to smell the pecans when you open the oven door, take them out, and set them aside to cool.

 You will also see some of the pecans on the edges of the pan started to turn a darker shade of brown.

-This recipe can be made with a mixer, but I find it easy enough to mix up in a large bowl with a wooden spoon.
+This can be made with a mixer, but I find it easy enough to mix up in a large bowl with a wooden spoon.

-The best way to keep the dish count to a minimum is to start with a microwave safe bowl for this and melt your butter right in the bowl you are about to use.
+The best way to keep the dish count to a minimum is to start with a microwave-safe bowl for this and melt your butter right in the bowl you are about to use.

 One bowl, one pan, and done!